This is How We Came to Be: A Handler’s Bond with her Service Dog | By Oaklee Thiele of Michigan

 The health and safety of our community is a priority.
 The Art Center is following Restore Illinois Guidelines and requires all visitors to adhere to current guidelines when in the Art Center building.
 Masks are available for those without face coverings.
 Call us to schedule a free private exhibit viewing.
 Private viewing is available to everyone and specially created for those that are autoimmune compromised.

-Jerry & Virginia Holzgrafe, George & Mary Nell, Signe Oakley, Shelley Ali, Ronald and Colae Vecchie, Karl Warma, Bradford & Bonnie Billings, Martha Didriksen, Kent Schnack & Nora Baldner, Michael & Sharon Troup, Daryl & Linda Buechting, Susan Deege, Debra Scoggin-Myers, Great River Watercolor Society, Quincy Artist Guild
+Jerry & Virginia Holzgrafe, George & Mary Nell Meyer, Signe Oakley, Shelley Ali, Ronald and Colae Vecchie, Karl Warma, Bradford & Bonnie Billings, Martha Didriksen, Deborah Gorman, Kent Schnack & Nora Baldner, Michael & Sharon Troup, Daryl & Linda Buechting, Susan Deege, Debra Scoggin-Myers, Gary & Sue Winking.

 Grant support was provided by: